Bulletin #2286, Know Your Soil: Testing Your Soil

 A routine soil test is a tool to help you manage the mineral nutrition of your growing plants.
 It is a quick and inexpensive way to check the levels of essential soil nutrients and check for lead contamination.
 You simply take a sample of your soil and send it to a lab for analysis.
 (See the section, How do I take a good soil sample?).

 Homeowners, farmers, and others often test soil from their gardens, yards, and fields.
 The soil tests indicate soil pH and the levels of nutrients that are available for plant growth.

 The pH of the soil is a measurement of relative acidity.
 Soils that are too acid are not suitable for many plants to grow at an optimum rate.
 Maine soils tend to be acid.
 In addition, soil pH has a significant impact on nutrient availability to plant roots.
 When soil is too acidic, the elements are locked and not allowed to be released to the plant.

-The amount and balance of nutrients in the soil has an effect on plant growth, too.
+The amount and balance of nutrients in the soil have an effect on plant growth, too.
 Low levels slow plant growth.
 High levels can pollute the environment, or cause nutrient imbalances and stress the plants.
 A soil test lets you know whether you need to add more nutrients and how much lime and fertilizer, if any, to add.
 Test results provide information that can save you money and prevent water pollution.

 The soil test results will tell you